clacroix0/CFIDataClean/README.md

 ### Run the application

+1. Download the repository ZIP using **Code > Download ZIP**, or download the latest release ZIP when available.
-1. Download the release ZIP and choose **Extract All**.
+2. Right-click the downloaded ZIP and select **Extract All**.
 Do not run the application from inside the compressed-folder preview.
-2. Keep `CFI DataClean.cmd` beside the `_CFIDataClean_AppFiles` folder.
+3. Keep `CFIDataClean.cmd` beside the `_CFIDataClean_AppFiles` folder.
-3. Double-click `CFI DataClean.cmd`.
+4. Double-click `CFIDataClean.cmd`.
-4. Select a CFI Access database when the application opens.
+5. Select a CFI Access database when the application opens.

+If the application closes before the window appears, run `CFIDataClean-debug.cmd` and review the displayed startup message.

 Startup troubleshooting and managed-deployment guidance are covered in the [User Guide](CFIDataClean-How-To-Guide.html).